Sabiq ibn Mahmud

-Abūʾl-Faḍāʾil Sābiq ibn Mahmūd (سابق أبوالفضائل بن محمود) was the Mirdasid emir of Aleppo from 1076–1080.
+Abūʾl-Faḍāʾil Sābiq ibn Mahmūd (سابق أبوالفضائل بن محمود) was the Mirdasid emir of Aleppo from 1076 to 1080.

 Rule

 Following the death of Sabiq's older brother, the emir of Aleppo Nasr, the latter's influential adviser Sadid al-Mulk Ali of the Banu Munqidh, arranged for Sabiq to be installed as his successor.
 Sabiq, who lived in Aleppo city, had to be hoisted over the walls of Aleppo's citadel by a rope to assume the emirate as he had been drunkenly immobile at the time.
 Sabiq's laqab (regnal title) was Izz al-Mulk, Abu'l-Fada'il (Glory of the Kingship, Father of Merits).
 According to the historian Mariam Yared-Riachi, contrary to his title, Sabiq was considered by the 13th-century Aleppine chronicler Ibn al-Adim as one of the most backward Mirdasid emirs.

 At the start of his rule Sabiq released the chief of Aleppo's Turkmen mercenaries, Ahmad Shah, who had been imprisoned by Nasr for unknown reasons.
 Ahmad Shah's Turkmens had killed Nasr when they were attacked by him in their base at al-Hadir in Aleppo's southern outskirts.
 After freeing Ahmad Shah, Sabiq gave him a gift of 1,000 dinars and a promise of a monthly allowance of 30 dinars.
 Upon Sabiq's instruction, Ahmad Shah reassured his Turkmen followers of the Mirdasid emir's goodwill, pacifying them.